Fi0x/LanguageGenerator/README.md

 This tool is not yet meant to serve as a dictionary.
 This means, that words can only be generated, but not linked to any meaning.
 What you do with the generated words, is up to you.

+## Usage
+The tool has two versions: a web-server and a standalone client.

+### Web-server
+The web-server can be used, by cloning this repository and building it with the specific settings you require.
+You also need to have a database, that can store and provide the necessary information for the web-server.
+More details, on how to build and set up your web-server, can be found [here](#initial-setup).

+### Standalone-Client (no longer developed)
+To use the client, you can either [build it yourself](#build-and-use-the-client) or download the finished build from the [github-releases](https://github.com/Fi0x/LanguageGenerator/releases/tag/0.0.1).
+The client version is no longer developed, so keep in mind, that some features might only be available in the web-server-version.
+It can also happen, that some language-files are not compatible between web- and client-versions.

+## Build and use the web-server
+### Build the .war-file
+1. Update the `src/main/resources/application.properties`-file, according to your needs
+2. Use `mvn clean package` to generate the .war-file that can be executed on the server

+## Build and use the client
+The client version is no longer developed and its code was removed from the master-branch.
+If you want to compile or adapt it, use the code from [v-1.0.1](https://github.com/Fi0x/LanguageGenerator/tree/0.0.1).

 # Initial Setup
 [//]: # (TODO: Update Readme: order and correct information)
 ## Create version for raspi